trader7/weather_service/README.md

 Provides a web server that allows requests for current weather at a specific latitude and longitude.

-This service uses OpenWeather API at https://openweathermap.org/ and requires that an API key be stored in environment variable named OPENWEATHER_API_KEY
+This service uses OpenWeather API at https://openweathermap.org/ and requires that an API key be stored in an environment variable named OPENWEATHER_API_KEY